-Well & Good, a publication in New Zealand, recently published an article titled How to Manage the Pain of Raynaud’s Disease.
-We’re always glad to see Raynaud’s in the press, and given the fact that it’s now winter in that part of the world, this is very timely content for local Kiwis.
+Well & Good, a publication in New Zealand, published an article in August titled How to Manage the Pain of Raynaud’s Disease.
+We’re always glad to see Raynaud’s in the press, and given the fact that this article was published during winter in that part of the world, this was very timely content for local Kiwis.

 We may not agree with a few of the facts in the article (like how many fingers are likely involved for primary vs. secondary sufferers, which isn’t such a hard and fast rule), but it does a good job on listing coping solutions, so we wanted to share it with fellow Frosties.